Australia In Charge As Boland Rips Through Rohit-less India - UrduPoint

 The hosts were convinced Boland had Kohli out next ball.

-The Indian star edged to Steve Smith at second slip and diving low to his right he got his hand under the ball and scooped it up for Marnus Labuschagne to complete the catch.
+The Indian star edged to Steve Smith at second slip, who dived low to his right and got his hand under the ball to scoop it up for Marnus Labuschagne to complete the catch.

-But in a big call by third umpire Joel Wilson, he ruled that part of the ball feathered the ground and Kohli survived.
+But in a big call, third umpire Joel Wilson ruled that part of the ball feathered the ground and Kohli survived.

 Australia tightened the screws when they returned with Kohli adding just five more before Boland struck again with a ball that nipped away, taking an edge to Webster at slip.

-The ebullient Pant was criticised for throwing his wicket away in the fourth Test at Melbourne, which Australia won, and he was far more conservative this time.
+The ebullient Pant was criticised for throwing his wicket away in the fourth Test in Melbourne, which Australia won, and he was far more conservative this time.

-Peppered with bouncers that repeatedly hit his body, he worked hard for 40 before Boland again weaved his magic.
+Peppered with bouncers that repeatedly hit his body, he worked hard before Boland again weaved his magic.

 Pant miscued a short ball with Cummins holding the catch at mid-on, then Boland sent Reddy packing on his next delivery to send the crowd wild.

-Ravindra Jadeja made the most of being dropped twice to compile 26 before Starc trapped him lbw, with the tail briefly wagging before the end came.
+Ravindra Jadeja was dropped twice on his way to 26 before Starc trapped him lbw, with the tail briefly wagging before the end came.

 Recent Stories